-Cluster Sustainability Classification Performance Classification Governance Process More Performance More Sustainable (Cluster A) Best In Class Added Value Best In Class Above Products are classified as Sustainable Solutions and can be promoted under the SPM marketing concept with additional branding as "More Performance - More Sustainable" solutions.
-Same Performance More Sustainable (Cluster B) Best In Class Added Value Standard Products are classified as Sustainable Solutions and can be promoted under the SPM marketing concept.
-Lower Performance More Sustainable (Cluster C) Best In Class Added Value Below Bottom Products are classified as Sustainable Solutions and can be promoted under the SPM marketing concept.
+Cluster Sustainability Classification Performance Classification Governance Process More Performance More Sustainable (Cluster A) Best In Class Added Value Best In Class Above Products are classified as Sustainable Solutions and can be promoted under the Sustainable Solutions communication concept with additional marking as "Sustainably Impactful".
+Same Performance More Sustainable (Cluster B) Best In Class Added Value Standard Products are classified as Sustainable Solutions and can be promoted under the Sustainable Solutions communication concept with additional marking as "Sustainably Impactful".
+Lower Performance More Sustainable (Cluster C) Best In Class Added Value Below Bottom Products are classified as Sustainable Solutions and can be promoted under the Sustainable Solutions communication concept with additional marking as "Sustainably Impactful".
 Neutral (Cluster D) Neutral Any Not considered Critical.
 Concerns (Cluster E) Concerns Any Considered Critical.
 An action plan is required for the products classified as Concerns.
 Barrier (Cluster F) Barrier Any Considered Very Critical.
-An action plan is required for prod- ucts classified as Barrier.
+An action plan is required for products classified as Barrier.
 Need SPM Steering Committee approval to proceed through Sika's innovation process or remain in the market.